jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 if (themeSlots.length >= 5)
 {
 	return expFormat(
 		[ "", "Theme not added.
-All five theme slots are already filled.", "" ]);
+All five theme slots are already filled." ]);
 }

 // Pick from 1 to 5.
 Repeat until the pick is the index of an unslotted theme.